 Q. Does my athlete have to ride the bus home from an away Meet?

 A. If you are attending an away Meet and would like to bring your athlete home with you, be sure to fill out the Alternate Transportation Form before the Meet, and have it on file with your athlete’s coach.
 They must also inform the coach that they will not be taking the bus home.
 According to CIF rules, athletes may not ride to or from Meets with other students.

 Q. Which schools are in Bay League?

-A. Inglewood, Mira Costa, Morningside, Palos Verdes, Peninsula, Redondo Union.
+A. Culver City, Mira Costa, Palos Verdes, Peninsula, Santa Monica, Redondo Union